 A withdrawal bleed is caused by the drop in hormones.
 This is common as must oral contraceptive usually have a sugar/placebo pill.
 For oral contraceptive, it is usually a combination of both Estrogen and Progesterin.
 I was on Tri-Previfem for 6 or 7 years before I switched to the IUD.
 I have a full blog post on the different forms of birth control that you

 While on the pill, I had horrible PMS.
-I’m talking I was angry for 2-months straight and was almost put on anti-depressants for it.
 It was that bad…Along with the mood swings was also bloating, cramping, and fatigue.
 That’s why I thought it would be a good idea to change to the IUD.

 This was in January of 2018 that I switched.
 I thought it would be better as everyone talks about how bad oral contraceptives are.
 However, the IUD or any form for that matter isn’t good.
 It takes about a year to adjust to the IUD.